c0d3z3r0/gd32f30x_firmware_library/Examples/SPI/SPI_master_slave_fullduplex_dma/readme.txt

 */

   This example is based on the GD32307C-EVAL-V1.1 board, it shows SPI0 and SPI2 fullduplex communication use dma mode.

+  1.Modify file:main.c, choose to disable CRC function.
+  #define SPI_CRC_ENABLE       0
-After the communicate is complete,if receive data equal to send data,led2 and led3 turn on.
-If not, led2 and led3 turn off.
+  After the communication is completed, if the data received equal to the data sent, LED3 and LED2 turn on, and if not, LED3 and LED2 turn off.

+  2.Modify file: main.c, choose to enable CRC function.
+  #define SPI_CRC_ENABLE       1
+  After the communication is completed, if the CRC checking is passed, LED3 and LED2 turn on, and if not, LED3 and LED2 turn off.

   Connect SPI0 NSS  PIN(PA3) to SPI2 SCK  PIN(PA4).
   Connect SPI0 SCK  PIN(PA5) to SPI2 SCK  PIN(PC10).